 The Isle of Man Government’s latest move to “stimulate economic activity”– at a time of rampaging inflation – is a bone-headed move which not only fails to address the underlying causes of the inflationary crisis, but will exaggerate them.
 Manx Radio reports: The [LoveIOM] gift card will come with two new incentives: a bonus credit […]

 Manx Radio has reported that Member of the House of Keys, David Ashford, “wants to know how DESC will retain and attract staff,” and says “more clarity is needed over government’s plans to attract more teachers to the Isle of Man.”

 Isle of Man unemployment rate is 1.6%

-The Isle of Man’s unemployment rate was 1.6% in April 2022, marginally down from 1.7%* in September 2022, according to the Isle of Man Government.
+The Isle of Man’s unemployment rate has fallen to 1.6% in October 2022, down from 1.7%* in September 2022, according to the Isle of Man Government.